Mathematics

 Prerequisites

-An ACT Math placement score of 19 or higher; or equivalent placement test score.
-For students scoring less than a 19, successful completion of co-requisite course MTH 0002 (Math for Life) with a grade of "C" or higher will be required.
+OR students scoring less than a 19, successful completion of co-requisite course MTH 0021 (Math for Life) with a grade of "C" or higher will be required

 Prerequisites